logo-lakshmshree

 As of 2025, there are 12 public sector banks in India.
 This number decreased from 27 after the 2020 mergers aimed at creating larger, financially stronger institutions.

-3. What are central government banks in India?
+3. What are the central government banks in India?

 Central government banks refer to public sector banks where the Indian government holds a majority ownership.
 These banks are regulated by the Reserve Bank of India (RBI) and include SBI, PNB, Bank of Baroda, Canara Bank, and Union Bank of India.